ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 A **procedure element** is the software translation(programming) of a procedure.
 A procedure drawing, scheme or table need to be present for each procedure element.
 Some of these procedure elements are commonly used in machines/installations this causes them to preferably be included into a software library.
 Other procedure elements get delivered by the producer of the processing unit:
 - Start-stop procedure (software library) = To start and stop actuators, machines/installations in the correct way
 - Reset procedure (software library) = To create a reset signal in the correct way
-- Twopoint controller (software library) = Controlling a digital sensor using a on-off controller with the help of a analog sensor
+- Twopoint controller (software library) = Controlling a digital sensor using an on-off controller with the help of an analog sensor
-- PID-controller (software catalog Siemens) = To control a analog output
+- PID-controller (software catalog Siemens) = To control an analog output

 Preferably procedure elements get programmed in "Function buildblocks", the TAG-naming gets expanded with the letters PE.